 - Pine nuts, sunflower and pumpkin seeds: For added crunch

 - Red wine vinegar, honey and wholegrain mustard: combine to make a sweet, sour and seriously tasty dressing.

-This is such a relaxed meal to cook!
-It’s really all about letting the oven cook the vegetables to roasted perfection.
-The secret is putting the vegetables in the oven in the right order.
+It is so easy to make a Roast Vegetable Salad!
+It’s really all about letting the oven cook the vegetables to golden perfection.
+The only secret is putting the vegetables in the oven in the right order.